THE Sustainability Impact Ratings 2026

 Eco-Friendly and Sustainable Approach

-Telkom University’s wastewater management follows the Reduce, Reuse, and Recycle (3R) principle, ensuring that every drop of water can be reused for non-consumptive purposes such as watering gardens, cleaning facilities, and other operational needs.
+Telkom University’s wastewater management follows the Reduce, Reuse, and Recycle (3R) principle, ensuring that every drop of water can be reused for non-consumptive purposes such as watering gardens, cleaning facilities, and operational needs.

 Conclusion